udacity/CarND-Traffic-Sign-Classifier-Project/README.md

+# Traffic signs classification with a convolutional network

+This is my attempt to tackle traffic signs classification problem with a convolutional neural network implemented in TensorFlow (reaching 99.33% accuracy).
+The highlights of this solution would be data preprocessing, data augmentation, pre-training and skipping connections in the network.
-Classification of German traffic signs is one of the assignments in Udacity Self-Driving Car Nanodegree program, however the dataset is publicly [available here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset){:target="_blank"}, and here is a [Jupyter notebook with the final solution](https://github.com/navoshta/traffic-signs/blob/master/Traffic_Signs_Recognition.ipynb){:target="_blank"} I am describing in this tutorial.
-This is also one of the first models I had a chance to build entirely from scratch, so I was pretty excited about it!
+Classification of German traffic signs is one of the assignments in Udacity Self-Driving Car Nanodegree program, however the dataset is publicly [available here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 I'm assuming you already know a fair bit about neural networks and regularization, as I won't go into too much detail about their background and how they work.
 I am using **TensorFlow** as a ML framework and a couple of dependancies like `numpy`, `matplotlib` and `scikit-image`.
-In case you are not familiar with TensorFlow, make sure to check out [my recent post](http://navoshta.com/facial-with-tensorflow/){:target="_blank"} about its core concepts.
+In case you are not familiar with TensorFlow, make sure to check out [my recent post](http://navoshta.com/facial-with-tensorflow/) about its core concepts.
 If you would like to follow along, you may as well need a machine with a CUDA-capable GPU.

 ## Dataset

-The [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset){:target="_blank"} consists of **39,209 32×32 px color images** that we are supposed to use for training, and **12,630 images** that we will use for testing.
+The [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) consists of **39,209 32×32 px color images** that we are supposed to use for training, and **12,630 images** that we will use for testing.
 Each image is a photo of a traffic sign belonging to one of 43 classes, e.g. traffic sign types.

 Each image is a 32×32×3 array of pixel intensities, represented as `[0, 255]` integer values in RGB color space.
 Class of each image is encoded as an integer in a 0 to 42 range.
 Dataset is very unbalanced, and some classes are represented significantly better than the others.
 The images also differ significantly in terms of contrast and brightness, so we will need to apply some kind of histogram equalization, this should noticeably improve feature extraction.